 Finding the right commercial leasing firm for your property can be a challenge, especially in a competitive market like Austin.
-Hiring a good company from the beginning can save time, money and a lot of headache down the road.
+Hiring a good company from the beginning can save time, money, and a lot of headaches down the road.

 To help make this selection process easier, we have compiled a list of the five most important questions to ask during your search.
 These questions will help narrow the field of potential companies and increase the chances of finding the best firm for your needs.

 1. Does this leasing firm have a good reputation?

 Finding a firm with a good reputation is a top priority when searching for a leasing firm.

 Knowing your leasing broker is backed by a reputable and respected team with good relationships in the Austin market should help you feel comfortable that they are experienced and qualified to represent your property.

 A number of reputable companies are active in the Austin market, so it is worth the time to filter through each company and find the one that you feel the most comfortable with.

 Read Now: The Best Commercial Project Leasing Firms in Austin, Texas